Year 3 - Class Falcon

 This National Curriculum Spelling Appendix can be found here.
 Please familiarise yourselves with the national expectations for Year 3 pupils - they might be harder than you think.
 All children are expected to know the 100 common exception words as well as the range of spelling rules associated with the Y3 curriculum.

-A copy of spellings for this term can be found in your child's homework folder as well as by clicking here.
-You will notice our initial focus for the Autumn terms is a consolidation of Y2 spelling rules.
+A copy of the Spring 1 Y3 spellings for this term can be found in your child's homework folder as well as by clicking here.
+Following our Autumn term consolidation of the Y2 programme of study, the children are now learning Y3/4 spelling rules.
 Please work with your child in helping them learn their weekly spelling rules, perhaps you would enjoy using some of the ideas in the homework folder.

 We also ask that you read every day with your child at home, making a note in their reading diary when you have done so.
 Reading is the most important tool to unlocking all other areas of learning - please don't underestimate the importance of it!
 When reading with your child remember to ask them to regularly predict what they think will happen next and tell you why; clarify words they don't understand; ask them questions about what they are reading; and summarise what they have read with you when you have finished.